iNoviya/My-trial-space-to-patika/README.md

 # My-trial-space-to-patika-
 This respository is trial space to learn new lenguage with "patika"

 # !!!
-Please chose master branch !!!
+Please look master branch !!!